See the process.

 Reassurance

 No sensitive access is needed before the first review.
-Access requirements are agreed only if the sprint moves forward.
+Access requirements are agreed only if the monitor moves forward.

 TOOLS, CHANNELS, AND AI WORKFLOWS